Islam in Korea: Decree against the Huihui community

-In the year 1427, Sejong ordered a decree against the Huihui (Korean Muslim) community that have had special status and stipends since the Yuan dynasty.
-The Huihui were forced to abandon their headgear, to close down their "ceremonial hall" (Mosque in the city of Kaesong) and worship like everyone else.
-No further mention of Muslims exist during the era of the Joseon.
+In 1427, Sejong ordered a decree against the Huihui (Korean Muslim) community that had special status and stipends since the Yuan dynasty.
+The Huihui were forced to abandon their headgear, to close down their "ceremonial hall" (mosque in the city of Kaesong) and worship like everyone else.
+No further mention of Muslims exists during the era of the Joseon.

 Later periods

 Islam was practically non-existent in Korea by roughly the 16th century, although memories of it and a minor Islamic presence survived until the 19th century and onwards.
 It is believed that many of the religious practices and teachings did not survive.
 However, in the 19th century, Korean settlers in Manchuria came into contact with Islam once again.
 It was re-introduced in a more concerted way than the centuries before in the 20th century.